Contrasting Concord Medical Services (NYSE:CCM) and Hims & Hers Health (NYSE:HIMS)

 |2.50

-Hims & Hers Health has a consensus price target of $16.33, suggesting a potential upside of 47.15%.
-Given Hims & Hers Health’s higher possible upside, analysts plainly believe Hims & Hers Health is more favorable than Concord Medical Services.
+Hims & Hers Health has a consensus target price of $16.33, suggesting a potential upside of 47.15%.
+Given Hims & Hers Health’s higher possible upside, analysts clearly believe Hims & Hers Health is more favorable than Concord Medical Services.

-Concord Medical Services has a beta of 0.22, meaning that its stock price is 78% less volatile than the S&P 500.
-Comparatively, Hims & Hers Health has a beta of -0.11, meaning that its stock price is 111% less volatile than the S&P 500.

 Summary